ARD: Accelerated Rehabilitative Disposition

 But whoa, wait a minute.
 Not everyone gets into ARD and as a Montgomery County PA DUI lawyer I have seen people turned down for a variety of reasons.
 The Montgomery County DA’s Office has set forth a set of guidelines that will bar an individual from ARD admission.
 Here is a list of disqualifiers as set forth by head DA Risa Ferman.

-A person shall not receive ARD if:
+A person in PA shall not receive ARD if:

 - The Defendant as any prior conviction;